invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureAuditLogsGraph.rst

     - OutputDir is the parameter specifying the output directory.
     - Default: The output will be written to: "Output\AzureAD\{date_AuditLogs}\Auditlogs.json

+-MergeOutput (optional)
+    - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.

 -Encoding (optional)
     - Encoding is the parameter specifying the encoding of the JSON output file.
     - Default: UTF8